Guichaguri/post-feed-reader/README.md

 ## Why support the Wordpress REST API, isn't RSS enough?

-RSS is indeed the most widely feed format used on the web, but not only it lacks data, but [the specification is a mess](https://www.xml.com/pub/a/2002/12/18/dive-into-xml.html) with many vague to implementation properties, meaning how the information is formatted differs from feed to feed.
-For instance, the description can be the full post as HTML, or just an excerpt, or in plain text, or even just a HTML link to the post page.
+RSS is the most widely feed format used on the web, but not only it lacks information that might be trivial to your application, [the specification is a mess](https://www.xml.com/pub/a/2002/12/18/dive-into-xml.html) with many vague to implementation properties, meaning how the information is formatted differs from feed to feed.
+For instance, the description can be the full post as HTML, or just an excerpt, or in plain text, or even just an HTML link to the post page.

 Atom's specification is way more rigid and robust, which makes relying on the data trustworthier.
 It's definitely the way to go in the topic of feeds.
 But it still lacks some properties that can only be fetched through the Wordpress REST API.

 The Wordpress REST API also has the following benefits:
-- Filtering by category, tag or author
+- Filtering by category, tag and/or author
 - Searching
 - Pagination
 - Featured media